Key Specs of Tata Harrier

-Tata Harrier Variants and Price: Tata Harrier is available in four variants: XE, XM, XT and XZ, which are priced from Rs 12.99 lakh to Rs 16.75 lakh (ex-showroom New Delhi).
-You can read the variant-wise breakdown and which one we’d recommend here.
+Tata Harrier Variants and Price: It is available in four variants: XE, XM, XT and XZ, priced from Rs 12.99 lakh to Rs 16.95 lakh (ex-showroom New Delhi).

-Tata Harrier Features: Tata has packed the Harrier with a host of features though most of them are offered on the top-end variant only, especially safety features like 6 airbags, traction control, ISOFIX child seat anchors, rollover mitigation control and electronic stability control.
-An 8.8-inch touchscreen infotainment system with Apple CarPlay and Android Auto takes centre stage while a 7-inch multi-info display in the instrument cluster works in tandem with the infotainment system and displays navigation info, music, tripmeter and tachometer.
-Apart from these, a cooled storage compartment is also present underneath the front armrest and passengers in the rear get individual spaces to stow away their mobile phones.
-LED elements and projector headlamps are also on offer.
-Unlike its rivals, the Harrier doesn’t get a sunroof, although it was a part of the feature list on the original H5X concept on which the Harrier is based.
+Tata Harrier Features: Tata has packed the Harrier with a host of features though most of them are offered in the top-end variant only.
+This includes the safety features -- 6 airbags, traction control, ISOFIX child seat anchors, rollover mitigation control and electronic stability control.
+The Harrier also gets an 8.8-inch touchscreen infotainment system with Apple CarPlay and Android Auto and a 7-inch multi-info display in the instrument cluster among others.

 Tata Harrier price list (Variants)

 |XT Dark Edition1956 cc, Manual, Diesel, 17.0 kmpl||Rs.15.55 Lakh*|